-- A Member in Public Practice may receive a referral fee or commission relating to a Client.
+- 240.5 A Member in Public Practice may receive a referral fee or commission relating to a Client.
 For example, where the Member in Public Practice does not provide the specific service required, a fee may be received for referring a continuing Client to another Member in Public Practice or other expert.
-A Member in Public Practice may receive a commission from a third party (e.g., a software vendor financial advisor) in connection with the sale of goods or services to a Client.
-Accepting such a referral fee or commission creates a self-interest threat to objectivity and professional competence and due care. - 240.6 A Member in Public Practice may also pay a referral fee to obtain a Client, for example, where the Client continues as a Client of another Member in Public Practice but requires specialist services not offered by the Existing Accountant.
-The payment of such a referral fee also creates a self-interest threat to objectivity and professional competence and due care. - The significance of the threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an Acceptable Level.
-The safeguards required to reduce the threat to an Acceptable Level are to inform the Client in writing of: - the existence of such arrangement; - the identity of the other party and parties; and - the method of calculation of the agency fee, commission or other benefit occurring directly or indirectly to the Member. - 240.8 A Member in Public Practice may purchase all or part of another Firm on the basis that payments will be made to individuals formerly owning the Firm or to their heirs or estates.
-Such payments are not regarded as commissions or referral fees for the purpose of Sections 240.5-240.7 of the Code.
+A Member in Public Practice may receive a commission from a third party (e.g., a software vendor, financial advisor) in connection with the sale of goods or services to a Client.
+Accepting such a referral fee or commission creates a self-interest threat to objectivity and professional competence and due care. - A Member in Public Practice may also pay a referral fee to obtain a Client, for example, where the Client continues as a Client of another Member in Public Practice but requires specialist services not offered by the Existing Accountant.
+The payment of such a referral fee also creates a self-interest threat to objectivity and professional competence and due care. - 240.7 The significance of the threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an Acceptable Level.
+The safeguards required to reduce the threat to an Acceptable Level are to inform the Client in writing of: - the existence of such arrangement; - the identity of the other party and parties; and - the method of calculation of the agency fee, commission or other benefit occurring directly or indirectly to the Member.